-Wizards >> Quick Start Wizard Enter login password Please enter an alpha-numeric string as your Password (Max 83 characters) Old Password New Password Confirm Password Password Strength: Strong password requirements: 1.
+Enter login password Please enter an alpha-numeric string as your Password (Max 83 characters) Old Password New Password Confirm Password Password Strength: Strong password requirements: 1.
 Have at least one upper-case letter and one lower-case letter.
 2. Including non-alphanumeric characters is a plus.
-Hint: If you want to keep the password unchanged, leave the password blank and press "Next" button to skip this process. < Back Next > Cancel On the next page as shown below, please select the WAN interface that you use.
-Then click
+Hint: If you want to keep the password unchanged, leave the password blank and press "Next" button to skip this process.

 On the next page as shown below, please select the WAN interface that you use.
+If fiber is used, please choose WAN1; if Ethernet is used, please choose WAN1/WAN2.
 Then click Next for next step.